Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Introduction

 Large language models like Generative Pre-trained Transformer \citep[GPT]{gpt1, gpt2, gpt3} offer an effective alternative that overcomes these limitations.
 Through training on extensive text datasets, GPT demonstrates remarkable versatility in executing diverse tasks with minimal task-specific training.
 A distinctive characteristic of GPT is its capacity for multitask performance using a single pre-trained model.
 The performance of GPT can be further enhanced through carefully constructed \say{prompts} that provide explicit instructions or contextual guidance.
 This approach, known as prompt engineering, can significantly improve model outputs \citep{liu2023pre}.
 Moreover, including a few examples within the prompt enables accurate output generation without requiring updates to model parameters \citep{gpt3}.
 In sentiment analysis, for instance, incorporating directive statements such as \say{Classify the sentiment of this sentence as positive, negative, or neutral} along with examples like \say{Example: Sentence: I love this product.
 Sentiment: Positive} within the prompt helps to guide the model explicitly and improves classification accuracy.

 Building on these capabilities, recent studies have explored prompt engineering for automating classroom dialogue analysis. \citet{long2024evaluating} reported that LLMs like GPT-4 can perform coding tasks up to 30 times faster than human researchers while achieving over 90\% agreement for relatively straightforward classification tasks.
 On the other hand, \citet{ganesh2024prompting} found that while models perform well on tasks with clear linguistic cues, they exhibit unstable and inconsistent performance on complex, theoretically motivated qualitative coding tasks requiring nuanced interpretation. \citet{ganesh2024prompting} added that fine-tuned deep learning models (i.e., models with parameters updated using labeled training data) often outperform prompt-based approaches, which rely solely on prompt design without parameter updates.
-These findings highlight the need for methodological innovations that can enhance prompt-based classification reliability while preserving the flexibility advantages of not requiring extensive pre-labeled datasets.

-Despite these challenges, strategic prompt engineering still enables researchers to classify dialogue interaction types without traditional training data for fine-tuning, provided the prompts incorporate sufficient contextual information.
-Nevertheless, even with enhanced prompt engineering approaches, a fundamental limitation remains: while prompt engineering facilitates classification of individual utterances, it cannot fully capture the complex relational dynamics of classroom interactions.
-The classification of discrete utterances reveals speaker identities and discussion content but fails to illuminate critical patterns such as interaction frequency, structural relationships, and relationships among students.